Franklin B. Gowen: Wiggans Patch Massacre

 On December 10, 1875, 20 year old pregnant Ellen O'Donnell McAllister was awakened by a strange noise at 3 a.m.
 She woke up her husband telling him of the noise.
 At this time, around 20 masked men kicked in the door and started firing in the house.
 As Ellen walked down the steps, she was shot at point blank range.
 She and her unborn baby were murdered, along with her brother, Charles O'Donell.
 The matriarch of the house, Margaret O'Donnell, was pistol whipped by the assailants and they roughed up the boarders Mrs. O'Donnell kept.
 Ellen's husband, Charles McAllister, managed to escape, as did James O'Donnell, another O'Donnell sibling, and James McAllister, brother of Ellen's husband, Charles.
 It was said the attack occurred because the O'Donnell family were suspected members of the Molly Maguires.
 Ellen's body and that of her brother were taken to Tamaqua by train.
 Upon arrival, the corpses were packed in ice and stored overnight in the train station to await burial at old St. Jerome's Cemetery.
 Ellen's sister, Mary Ann, was married to the John "Black Jack" Kehoe, who history dubbed "The King of the Molly Maguires".

 In recent years, documents and communications have emerged between Franklin Gowen, Allan Pinkerton, and the captain of the Coal and Iron Police, Captain Linden, which strongly suggest that this tragic event was not only premeditated but executed with precision.
-Furthermore, documents show that funding for the massacre was paid for by coal and railroad money and some sources say that billionaire Asa Packer may have fronted a good portion of the financial backing.
+Furthermore, documents show that funding for the massacre was provided by coal and railroad money and some sources say that billionaire Asa Packer may have fronted a good portion of the financial backing.